therebelrobot/md-to-epub/examples/chapters/chapter2.md

 James began writing code to decode the pattern, his fingers flying across the keyboard.
 Whatever secrets it held, they would soon know.

+As detailed in [[chapter1|the previous chapter]], the team had assembled quickly.
+Now they faced their greatest challenge yet, one that would lead to [[Chapter 3: The Revelation|an earth-shattering revelation]].

+Sarah wondered if they should consult with [[Dr. Williams]], an expert who had retired years ago but might have insights on the pattern.

 ---

 [^1]: The discovery would later be recognized as one of the most significant scientific breakthroughs of the century.